 With such a busy schedule we decided to risk it.

 This time only we used the bus because we were in a hurry and we really didn’t have time to explore the beauty of Karlovy Vary.
-We googled everything from where is the Glass museum, what bus to take or what bus to get off.
+We googled everything from where is the Glass museum, what bus to take, or what bus to get off.

 It was quite difficult to find.
-You’ll have to go past some flats and children’s playground and it looks nothing like you’re just heading to a museum.
+You’ll have to go past some flats and a children’s playground and it looks nothing like you’re just heading to a museum.
 I was losing hope very quickly until I saw tall glass ball figures in the distance.

 Way out of ordinary therefore that’s where I’m heading.